 Using Vault, we can configure a specific user or group to access the various source code repositories and databases.

 To add Vault to the project, we need to edit the project's source code and add the source files in the right place.
-These files are located in the /vault directory.
-We also have to include the dependencies of Vault.
+These files are in the /vault directory.
+We also must include the dependencies of Vault.

 To add the necessary Vault source files to the project, we can do the following: